-Restricted stock unit awards under the LTIP have been made as follows: (i) to officers and certain employees, including awards that provide for adjustment of the number of units (performance-restricted stock units or Performance RSUs); and (ii) in connection with the directors' deferred compensation plan.
+Restricted stock unit awards under the LTIP have been made as follows: (i) to officers and certain employees, including awards that provide for adjustment of the number of units (performancerestricted stock units or Performance RSUs); and (ii) in connection with the directors' deferred compensation plan.
 Each restricted stock unit awarded represents the right to receive, upon vesting, one share of Con Edison common stock, or, except for units awarded under the directors' plan, the cash value of a share or a combination thereof.

 In accordance with SFAS No. 123(R), for outstanding restricted stock awards other than Performance RSUs or awards under the directors' deferred compensation plan, the Companies have accrued a liability based on the market value of a common share on the grant date and are recognizing compensation expense over the vesting period.
 The weighted average vesting period for outstanding awards is three years and is based on the employee's continuous service to Con Edison.
 Prior to vesting, the awards are subject to forfeiture in whole or in part under certain circumstances.
 The awards are "liability awards" because each restricted stock unit represents the right to receive, upon vesting, one share of Con Edison common stock, the cash value of a share or a combination thereof.
 As such, prior to vesting, changes in the fair value of the units are reflected in net income.
-At December 31, 2007 and 2006, there were 114,505 and 92,500 units outstanding, respectively, for Con Edison of New York.
+At December 31, 2007 and 2006, there were 114,505 and 92,500 units outstanding, respectively, for Con Edison, of which 62,505 and 41,700 units outstanding, respectively, for Con Edison of New York.
 The weighted average fair value as of the grant date of the outstanding units other than Performance RSUs or awards under the directors' deferred compensation plan for December 31, 2007 and 2006 was \$42.834 and \$40.877 per unit, respectively, for Con Edison.
-The weighted average fair value as of the outstanding units for December 31, 2006 was \$45.838 and \$43.233 per unit, respectively, for Con Edison of New York.
+The weighted average fair value as of the grant date of the outstanding units for December 31, 2007 and 2006 was \$45.838 and \$43.233 per unit, respectively, for Con Edison of New York.
 At December 31, 2006, 130,000 vested restricted stock units were distributed to a retired officer.
 The total expense to be recognized by the Companies in future periods for unvested awards outstanding as of December 31, 2007 for Con Edison and Con Edison of New York was \$1 million.